-The Dangers of the Cacti Black Market

-Overview:
+Overview

-When most people think of a black market, they imagine it being a medium to purchase sinister items such as drugs, weapons, or even exotic animals.
-While those items certainly are popular through illegal exchanges, an item that flies under the radar are cacti.
+Most people think of a black market as a medium to purchase sinister items such as drugs, weapons, or even exotic animals.
+While those items certainly are popular through illegal exchanges, an item that receives less atention is cacti.
 These plants are commonly removed from their natural habitats and either introduced to private collections or sold to those interested in the particular type of succulent.
 With 30% of the species in threat of extinction, the Native Plant Conservation Campaign proposed several measures to reverse this tragedy (Cacti).
+This paper describes the issues currently facing this type of plant and how to solve them.
 Action must be taken to preserve this vital aspect of the ecosystem before its too late and several types of cacti are wiped out completely.
 Even though most removals of native cacti aren’t completed with malicious intent, awareness must be spread of the dangers of this illegal behavior.
 With a worldwide effort to explain the issues that many of these plant species encounter, the cacti population of the world will be able to recover slowly.
 As cacti are unique to the Americas, it is crucial to prevent cacti from either being destroyed or introduced as an invasive species to other regions in the world and harm other environments.

-Types of Cacti:

-What exactly constitutes a cactus?
-Cacti are plants that are native to the Americas and belong to the succulent family of plant life.
-Cacti are succulents due to their mechanism of storing water through dry periods in the environment but differ to succulents by containing small areas on the plant where spines grow called areoles (Torre).
-These plants are diverse in nature with over 2000 types of cacti having been discovered.
-While they all grow specifically in arid conditions, they vary by color, size, presence of flowers, and life span.
-They also share the ability to last long periods of time with little or no water due to their roots which absorb water deep in the ground (Torre).
-The variance in characteristics of cacti is vast and consists of nearly every major biological difference imaginable.

-With numbers of these succulents on a downward spiral, 141 species are in immediate danger.
-Out of these 141 types of plants, 25 belong on the endangered list with another 27 on the critically endangered list.
-This troublesome statistic emphasizes the urgency of action needed to be taken place to save these plants.
-According to the conservation organization World Wildlife Fund, some species have been reduced by as much as 95% in only the past 25 years (Colin).
-While some of the damage to cacti habitats can be attributed to deforestation, a large contributing factor to the decrease in plant life is the removal of cacti for personal use or sale illegally.

-One of the most commonly sold cacti on the black market is the saguaro cactus.
-This plant can live for over 150 years and grow to heights of over 40 feet.
-Commonly seen growing “arms” out of the side of its base, this cactus is easily found in Arizona with the Saguaro National Park containing a large percentage of the population.
-As these succulents can be sold for hundreds of dollars illegally, some of the plants have been implanted with chips in order to track their location in case of theft (Cumming).

-Size of Market:
+Size of Market